In this Article

 3. Non-Vegetarian Food

-When deciding on the type of non-vegetarian food for first trimester diet, you can include warm chicken soup, eggs, and lean meats.
+When deciding on the type of non-vegetarian food for a first trimester diet, you can include warm chicken soup, eggs, and lean meats.
 Be sure to eat well-cooked poultry and meats to prevent any digestive issues and bacterial infections.
-Fish is rich in omega 3 fatty acids but avoid deep sea fishes like King Mackerel, shrimp, shark, and sword fish which tend to have high mercury content.
+Fish is rich in omega 3 fatty acids, but you should avoid deep sea fishes like King Mackerel, shrimp, shark, and sword fish, which tend to have high mercury content.

 4. Dairy Products